Willy854B/issue-tracker-code/README.md

 7. Create a **Procfile** under the issue-tracker-code project folder and add ```web: gunicorn itracker.wsgi:application```.

-8. Make any other necessary adjustments in yor code and run the following commands in the terminal:
+8. Make any other necessary adjustments in your code and run the following commands in the terminal:
 ```
 git add <directories/files_to_be_added>
 git commit -m "Message"